iaashie/iaashie/README.md

 IoT-based safety system to prevent train collisions using proximity sensors and AI-based alerts.

 ### [Crop Care ](https://github.com/iaashie/Crop-Care)
+A smart agriculture solution that monitors soil and environmental conditions using IoT sensors to optimize crop health and yield.

 ## How to reach me
 - Email: 1032222545@mitwpu.edu.in